reverentOne/SwitchHack/README.md

 2. **Checkpoint**
    - Checkpoint is a fast simple save manager.
 With this tool you can backup or edit save files.
 For a while this app wasn’t compatible with the latest firmware.
 If that happens again check out JKSB which does essentially the exact same thing
 3. **Daybreak and Reboot to Payload**
+	- Tools used to update firmware and reboot to your current payload respectively
 4. **Fizeau** (<a href="https://github.com/averne/Fizeau/blob/master/README.md">Documentation</a>)
    - Fizeau allows you to adjust the color of your screen with corrections including gamma, luminance, and color range.
 I usually use this to filter out some blue light when playing at night.
 You can also use this to try and make games look more vibrant.
 This is a quick access overlay through the Tesla Menu.
 5. **Ftpd pro** (<a href="https://github.com/mtheall/ftpd/blob/master/README.md">Documentation</a>)